D3Ext/Hooka/README.md

   - EarlyBirdAPC
   - UuidFromString

+- Inject shellcode into a process (not stable and only works via CreateRemoteThread technique)
 - Dump lsass.exe process to a file
 - Windows API hashing (see [here](https://www.ired.team/offensive-security/defense-evasion/windows-api-hashing-in-malware))
 - Test mode (injects a calc.exe shellcode)